Looooopy/developer-images/docs/howto/windows/clipboard.md

 Run it in bash shell in WSL.

 > Note: Remember that you need to reload ```source $HOME/.zshrc``` bash prompt config
->       or start a new one if you havent already to start the code from [Above section](Windows-wsl-bash).
+>       or start a new one if you havent already to start the code from [above section](Windows-wsl-bash).

 This write data to windows clipboard: